Yatta Checkout User Guide

 Starts the Checkout.
 If the user is already subscribed to your product, the relevant subscription management is opened.
 Similarly, if the user already purchased your product and the product is only allowed to be purchased once, the purchase information is opened.
 If multiple one-time purchases are allowed, a user who already purchased is able to purchase again.

-This example code snippet starts the Checkout in the live environment for a user who does not yet have a right to access the product, pre-selecting a yearly subscription, passing custom meta data through the purchase, setting a group context for and a redirect after a successful purchase.
+This example code snippet starts the Checkout in the live environment for a user who does not yet have rights to access the product, pre-selecting a yearly subscription, passing custom metadata through the purchase, setting billing information and a group context for—and a redirect after—a successful purchase.

-This example code snippet starts the Checkout in the live environment for a user who might not yet have a right to access the product, pre-selecting a one-time purchase with quantity two and limited term of three years starting on 1 January 2024.
-It passes custom meta data through the purchase and sets a group context for and a redirect after a successful purchase.
+This example starts the Checkout in the live environment for a user who might not yet have rights to access the product, pre-selecting a one-time purchase with quantity two and limited term of three years starting on 1 January 2024.
+It passes custom metadata through the purchase, setting billing information and a group context for—and a redirect after—a successful purchase.

 productId